lapanti/ts-react-boilerplate/docs/COMMON.md

-        "arrow-return-shorthand": [true], // Suggests one to use shorthand arrow functions when possible "class-name": true, // Enforces PascalCased class names "interface-name": [true, "always-prefix"], // Enforces all interfaces to follow PascalCasing and be prefixed with I "quotemark": [true, "single", "jsx-double"] // Enforces the use of single quotation marks except in React }
+        "arrow-return-shorthand": [true], // Suggests one to use shorthand arrow functions when possible "class-name": true, // Enforces PascalCased class names "interface-name": [true, "always-prefix"], // Enforces all interfaces to follow PascalCasing and be prefixed with I "quotemark": [true, "single"] // Enforces the use of single quotation marks }
 }
 ```